Xeplosion/cs1440-proj3/doc/Plan.md

 Phase 0: Requirements Analysis (tag name `analyzed`)
 ----------------------------------------------------
-*(20% of your effort)*

-**Important - do not change the starter code in this phase.**  Feel free to write prototype files and experiment in the REPL, but it's too early to work on the starter code now.

-Deliver:

 Working to create a program to summarize data from the Bureau of the Division of Labor Statistics.
 The data to be processed is in .csv files.
 The program needs to be reasonably fast.
 To test its speed you can use the benchmark tool as time is relative to your system.